What Size Heat Pump For 1600 Sq Ft?

 Now, it is a bit tough to determine the proper size heat pump for your specific area based on the Manual J method.
 Instead, you can follow this quick method:

-30 BTU is required for every one square foot of living space.
+30 BTU is required for every square foot of living space.

 It’s a handy yet quick process to figure out the right size heat pump.
 It’s a handy yet quick process to figure out the right size heat pump.